yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2021/index.md

 A [separate PR](https://github.com/yuzu-emu/yuzu/pull/5929) improves panning functionality even more, giving it a more natural control.

-[Morph](https://github.com/Morph1984) [implemented the Finalize request](https://github.com/yuzu-emu/yuzu/pull/5908) on the inline keyboard emulation, allowing it to exit in a stable, graceful way instead of looping indefinitely.
+[Morph](https://github.com/Morph1984) [implemented the Finalize request](https://github.com/yuzu-emu/yuzu/pull/5908) on the inline keyboard implementation, allowing it to exit in a stable, graceful way instead of looping indefinitely.
 This solves issues experienced in `Super Mario 3D World + Bowser’s Fury`.

 [Jatoxo](https://github.com/Jatoxo) gives us a feature we didn’t know we wanted.
 [Added depth to the analog sticks](https://github.com/yuzu-emu/yuzu/pull/5894) of the Pro Controller in the controls preview.
 See the result for yourself!

 {{< single-title-imgs